BrickMMO/bricksum-v1/README.md

 # Bricksum

-This is website for the [Bricksum](https://bricksum.brickmmo.com/) word generator.
+This is the website for the [Bricksum](https://bricksum.brickmmo.com/) word generator.

 This tool is similar to the [Lorem Ipsum](https://lipsum.com/) tool except uses words from a list of predefined LEGO related words.